Trees

 Large Trees

-By virtue of ultimate height and/or canopy spread.
+Large trees are defined by virtue of ultimate height and/or canopy spread.
 In a woodland context, they will dominate the upper canopy and in an urban setting they will become the most significant natural features.

 Deciduous